What is Emotional Resolution™ (or EmRes™)?

 There are numerous theories about the origin and modulation of emotions.
 One unifying concept to all of these theories is that emotions are generated in subcortical brain centers in response to external stimuli.
 As early as the 1880’s, William James and Carl Lange posited their theory of emotion, in which they outlined how external stimuli elicit a set of physical responses which are processed by higher cognitive functions to yield to an emotion.
 Subsequent works by neuropsychologists such as James Papez further expanded on this theory, implicating the limbic system—the hypothalamus, anterior thalamic nucleus, hippocampus, and the cingulate gyrus—in creating affect, which was then processed by the cortical brain to produce behaviors or emotional symptoms.
 Contemporary work by Antonio Damasio incorporates the notion that sensory responses are at the core of emotions.
 In his “Somatic Marker Hypothesis”, Dr. Damasio describes somatic markers as the body’s sensory responses to external stimuli or circumstances that comprise an emotion.
-This theory of subcortically generated sensorial somatic markers as the basis of emotions has gained widespread acceptance and serves as the foundation for the work of Cedric Bertelli.

 What is an emotion?